mbarany/Android-ThreadedMessaging-Example/README.md

 Android-ThreadedMessaging-Example
 =================================
 An example Android App for Threaded Messaging.
+Supports a minSdk of 14.

 Setup
 =====